Stratovarius: Twilight Time, Dreamspace and Fourth Dimension (1991–1995)

-After releasing the album Dreamspace, Timo Tolkki decided to step down from the lead singer position of the band to concentrate on guitar and songwriting as well as to move Stratovarius in a new direction.
 The band started auditions for a new singer, eventually choosing Timo Kotipelto.
-In 1995, the band released their first album with Kotipelto on vocals Fourth Dimension, which was accompanied by a music video for the song "Against the Wind".
+In 1995, the band released their first album with Kotipelto on vocals, Fourth Dimension, which was accompanied by a music video for the song "Against the Wind".
 This was the last album with a singing performance by Timo Tolkki, being featured as a backing vocalist on this album.
 This was the first album that showed signs of the new direction the band was heading, with tracks such as "Twilight Symphony" using an orchestra for the first time in their recordings.
+The album was met with critical acclaim and continued to boost their popularity even more.
+The band then set off on a new tour with stops in Germany, Switzerland, the Netherlands, Finland, Greece and Japan.